draftverify/draftverify.com/legal.md

       <div class="legal-hero-eyebrow">Legal Notice</div>
       <h1>DraftVerify™ Legal Notice &amp; IP Protection</h1>
       <p>
-        © 2025 DraftVerify™ Standards Initiative — All rights reserved.
-All DraftVerify standards, documentation, and related materials are protected intellectual property and may not be copied, adapted, or reused without written authorization.
+        © 2025 DraftVerify™ Standards Initiative.
+All rights reserved.
+The DraftVerify Standard, the DraftVerify Standards Library, and all related materials published on this site are protected intellectual property.
+Unauthorized copying, adaptation, or reuse is strictly prohibited and may result in legal action.
       </p>
     </div>
   </div>